hashicorp/design-system/website/docs/foundations/icons/partials/design-guidelines.md

 ## Usage

-Whether you're bringing in new icons or replacing existing icons, using icons in your projects is simple.
+Whether you’re bringing in new icons or replacing existing icons, using icons in your projects is simple.

 ### Bring in new icons